ArrowSphere/public-api-client/doc/campaigns.md

 ## Usage

 The campaigns client is simply called `CampaignsClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getCampaignsClient()`, or instanciate it directly.
+You can get it through the main entry point `PublicApiClient` and its method `getCampaignsClient()`, or instantiate it directly.

 ### GetCampaigns